 Software Applications and Tools

-What HPC software (applications / libraries / tools / compilers / languages / etc) will you need NERSC in 2017?
+What HPC software (applications / libraries / tools / compilers / languages / etc) will you need to be installed at NERSC in 2017?
 Be sure to include analytics applications and I/O software.

 HPC Services

 What NERSC services will you require in 2017?
-Possibilities include consulting account support, data analytics and visualization, training, support servers, collaboration tools, web interfaces, federated authentication services, gateways, etc.
+Possibilities include consulting and account support, data analytics and visualization, training, support servers, collaboration tools, web interfaces, federated authentication services, gateways, etc.